 4. Intellectual: The student must have the cognitive abilities necessary to master relevant content in the basic sciences and clinical courses at sufficient breadth and depth determined by the PA profession.
 These skills may be described as the ability to comprehend, memorize, analyze, and apply learning material.
 The student must be able to develop reasoning, problem-solving, and decision-making skills appropriate to the practice of medicine.
 Additionally, the student must be able to recognize the limits of his/her ability, request assistance when necessary, and create a professional development plan based on their individual needs.

 5. Behavioral and Social Attributes: The student must demonstrate personal attributes of caring, integrity, and cultural competence.
 The student must possess the emotional health and stability required for full application and use of their intellectual abilities, the exercise of good judgment, the prompt and effective completion of all responsibilities under stress, and adapt to a clinical environment that may change rapidly without warning and/or in unpredictable ways.
 The student is expected to interact with others in a respectful and responsible manner at all times.
 The student must be able to accept and respond to constructive criticism and resolve conflicts in a socially acceptable and professional manner.
 Additionally, students must continually demonstrate the ability to self-assess, self-correct, and self-direct; identify needs and sources of learning, and continually seek new knowledge and understanding.
-Students will also be expected to understand the Jesuit philosophies of Canisius College and apply these philosophies to the learning process and in clinical practice.
+Students will also be expected to understand the Jesuit philosophies of Canisius University and apply these philosophies to the learning process and in clinical practice.

 Preference for Specific Applicants

-• Canisius College
+• Canisius University

-• University of Buffalo
+• University at Buffalo

 No preference is given to New York State residents or based on any other criteria.
 This program is an equal opportunity program and does not discriminate based on age, gender, sexual orientation, race, or military service.